-- As a landscape architecture student at CSU who is studying urban design and development, I am pleased to see Fort Collins taking the steps to produce these designs to enhance the connectivity of our community. - Mobility along this corridor is key.
-It is industrial and should get a face lift but should also keep a focus on moving large trucks, safely, through this corridor. - I'm really disappointed that none of the plans look like they adequately address the increased auto traffic flow.
-Please listen to those of us that have to live with your decisions. - None if this will be good as long as visitors to the area are harassed by some residents in the Buckingham neighborhood.
-Also, something needs to be done about the aggressive homeless population in the area. - Very well done, and seems like a good compromise between the earlier alternatives and diversity of stakeholders. - Looks good.
-Keep those bike lanes coming, and make sure left hand turn lanes exist to keep those cars from driving in the bike lanes. - The plan that I saw at the Open House looked extremely expensive.
-I like trees and sidewalks and bike paths but reasonable cost versus extravagence are important to me - It looks like a well-thought out plan that addresses all modes of transportation while improving the south edge of the Buckingham neighborhood. - I appreciate the workshops, presentations, surveys and well thought-out work and design.
+- 1 As a landscape architecture student at CSU who is studying urban design and development, I am pleased to see Fort Collins taking the steps to produce these designs to enhance the connectivity of our community. - 1 Mobility along this corridor is key.
+It is industrial and should get a face lift but should also keep a focus on moving large trucks, safely, through this corridor. - 1 I'm really disappointed that none of the plans look like they adequately address the increased auto traffic flow.
+Please listen to those of us that have to live with your decisions. - 1 None if this will be good as long as visitors to the area are harassed by some residents in the Buckingham neighborhood.
+Also, something needs to be done about the aggressive homeless population in the area. - 1 Very well done, and seems like a good compromise between the earlier alternatives and diversity of stakeholders. - 1 Looks good.
+Keep those bike lanes coming, and make sure left hand turn lanes exist to keep those cars from driving in the bike lanes. - 1 The plan that I saw at the Open House looked extremely expensive.
+I like trees and sidewalks and bike paths but reasonable cost versus extravagence are important to me - 1 It looks like a well-thought out plan that addresses all modes of transportation while improving the south edge of the Buckingham neighborhood. - 1 I appreciate the workshops, presentations, surveys and well thought-out work and design.
 The hard part will be waiting for all this to happen!

-the buildout commence?
+Am curious about the timing and milestones.
+What is timing for plan presentation and acceptance?
+When will the buildout commence?
 It seems like the Udall natural area is just an empty barren field.
 Or am I missing something?
-Is this habitat for specific critters?
+Is this habitat for specifc critters?
 Is this space being leveraged for some purpose we are unaware of?
+Some of the commercial establishments near the river (oil and gas, cement plant, etc) are

+1 unaware of?
 Some of the commercial establishments near the river (oil and gas, cement plant, etc) are eyesores while InSitu has taken a more environmentally friendly approach.
 Not sure how you can encourage these other businesses to improve their facades and environs to integrate more seamlessly into these new designs.
 Good luck!
 Thanks for this opportunity to provide input.